Learn the Difference Between a California Penal Code 243(e)(1) PC Domestic Battery and Penal Code 273.5 PC Corporal Injury to Spouse.

 They're going to use the bodycam of the police officer and the statement of what the person said and they'll use the surrounding circumstances, and obviously, whatever the police say, and they're going to use whatever the defendant said as well.

 So, the bottom line is this.
-If you’re charged with either a 273.5 domestic violence or 243E, pick up the phone.
+Pick up the phone if you're charged with a 273.5 domestic violence or 243E.

 Ask to speak to Ron Hedding.
 I've been doing this for 26 years.
 I can help you, but you have to make the call, set up the meeting and we'll protect your rights, your freedom, your reputation and your career.